 In addition to the “core” catalog record bulkloader, Arctos provides many bulkloaders for various ancillary data, such as parts and attributes.
 These bulkloaders are typically less-denormalized (e.g., one part or agent or attribute per row) than the catalog record bulkloader, and as such will deal with any number of additional items.
 These tools may be leveraged to handle anything which won’t fit into the core catalog record bulkloader.
 Arctos forms will generate unique identifiers (UUIDs) to link data which has not yet been assigned a GUID with ancillary data in other bulkloaders.

 A script runs periodically to fetch marked records from the catalog record bulkloader, verify them, and either return an error message or load them into the core tables.

 Writing to table Bulkloader

 Various mechanisms for writing to the bulkloader exist.
 Several of these paths could eassily be used by external applications; custom data entry applications (e.g., for your collection, or optimized for specific purposes, or …) are possible and practical.

 Data Entry form

-Arctos provides a data entry form which writes single records to the bulkloader.
+Arctos provides a data entry form which writes single records to the catalog record bulkloader.
 This form is highly user-customizable; it is possible to hide un-needed “fields,” to carry over values, and re-arrange the form layout.
 The form may also be code-customized for collection type (=collection_cde: Bird, Ento, etc.) and for specific collections.

 The Data Entry form writes via a single-record API which may be opened to other uses.